 For many of us, our introduction – or perhaps, immersion – in science fiction is a multi-generational experience.
-George Mole wrote of it in his character analysis of Jack O’Neill and the experience was so strikingly similar to my own that I immediately reached out to him.
+George Mole wrote of it in his character analysis of Jack O’Neill throughout Stargate SG-1 and the experience was so strikingly similar to my own that I immediately reached out to him.

 Played by the sorely missed Carmen Argenziano, Jacob Carter is introduced in the Stargate SG-1 episode ‘Secrets’ (S2, Ep9) in an awkward reunion that once clear of their hug sees him denigrating her life choices in an attempt to ‘help’ her join NASA.
-Although he’s sceptical about her cover story, she’s unable to tell him that she routinely exceeds the wildest dreams of the space age and instead strikes a prideful tone, noting that her work is top secret.
-She pushes like a child against a parent for validation, but receives a child’s petulant response.
+Although he’s skeptical about her cover story, she’s unable to tell him that she routinely exceeds the wildest dreams of the space age and instead strikes a prideful tone, noting that her work is top secret.
+She pushes like a child against a parent for validation but receives a child’s petulant response.

 As they coldly part ways, Jacob reveals to her that he has terminal cancer and he hoped she would become an astronaut whilst he was still alive to witness it.
 It feels like an act of retaliation masked as parental care – a piece of passive-aggressive MAD (mutually-assured destruction) worthy of an old Cold Warrior.
 As an adult – not a grieving teenager, lashing out and looking for someone to blame – the further souring of their relationship is a burden for both to shoulder.

 It is also, however, also science fiction and so the story doesn’t end with the rhythmic pump of chemotherapy.
-In the Stargate SG-1 episode ‘The Tok’ra, Part 1’ (S2, Ep11), Jacob summons his old friend Hammond to his bedside as he rages against the dying of the light.
-He doesn’t ask for Sam, but she is – in his mind – present.
+In the Stargate SG-1 episode ‘The Tok’ra, Part 1’ (S2, Ep11), Jacob Carter summons his old friend General Hammond (Don S. Davis) to his bedside as he rages against the dying of the light.
+He doesn’t ask for Samantha, but she is – in his mind – present.

 Hammond, as Sam’s CO and Jacob’s old comrade, is a surrogate of sorts to both.
 He’s an unambiguous father figure to Sam, but also from this exchange, it’s clear that Jacob looks to George to offer her the contact that he finds himself incapable of.
 It is, within the context of military masculinities, an incredible tender exchange and Hammond closes the loop.
 He waives secrecy so that the father and his daughter can see each other for who they are: Sam is the daughter who saves the universe on the down low, and Jacob is the father who cares so deeply that he would do anything to shield her from hurt.

-For the first time their eyes meet through the frosted sheet of ice and it begins to crack.
+For the first time, their eyes meet through the frosted sheet of ice and it begins to crack.
 With understanding comes opportunity.
-For us this often comes as a means to repair relationships and heal old wounds, but Stargate being Stargate, it arrives in a far more fantastical guise.
+For us, this often comes as a means to repair relationships and heal old wounds, but Stargate SG-1 being Stargate SG-1, it arrives in a far more fantastical guise.
 As SGC navigates its tense relationship with their potential allies, the Tok’ra, Sam discovers that the presence of a Tok’ra symbiote has the potential to cure Jacob’s lymphoma.
 As it happens, binding the symbiote to a new host would solidify the mistrustful alliance between the Tok’ra and humanity – a fairly obvious analogy for the episode’s other fragile new relationship.

-In what is for all intents and purposes a second deathbed scene – the blending with his symbiotic co-pilot Selmak might not take, or the cancer might be too advanced to be healed – the grizzled old warhorse makes amends as best he can in ‘The Tok’ra, Part 2’ (S2, Ep12).
+In what is for all intents and purposes a second deathbed scene in as many episodes – the blending with his symbiotic co-pilot Selmak might not take, or cancer might be too advanced to be healed – the grizzled old warhorse makes amends as best he can in ‘The Tok’ra, Part 2’ (S2, Ep12).

 Jacob: You gotta know one thing.
 How proud I am of you.
 I’m not good at saying these things enough.